 “From the dead” means “out from” the dead.
 Jesus was the first to come out from among the dead.
 Those who believe in him will come later.
 Daniel 12 and John 5 speak of the resurrection of believers from the dead.
 At that point, God inducts the Christian into the eternal state.

 The resurrection of Jesus Christ from the dead sets apart Christianity from all the religions of the earth.
 The sequel to the death of Christ is his resurrection.
 He died but rose again.
 He would be better than no other religious leader had he come and gone.

 Acts 1:3, “To whom He also presented Himself alive after His suffering by many infallible proofs, being seen by them during forty days and speaking of the things pertaining to the kingdom of God.”

 Jesus predicted that he would rise again (John 2:9, 21; 10:17,18).
 The New Testament emphasizes the resurrection as the sequel to his death (Acts 2:23, 24; 3:15; 4:10; 5:30; 17:30, 31; 26:22, 23; Romans 6:4; 7:4; 8:11,34; 10:9; 14:9; 1 Corinthians 6:14; 15:20; 15:3-5).
 This is what gives us hope.

-Our future life has already been effected by Christ’s substitution for our sin.
+Christ’s substitution has already effected our future life for our sins.
 Our resurrection from the dead is simply the consummation of that work.
 It is grounded in a completed act and therefore living and sure (I Peter 1:3).

 We do not worship a dead man.